boyter/boyter.org/content/posts/replacing-my-old-desktop.md

 In short though, while standard desktop work feels 100% the same as before, anything that required the CPU to actually work is so much faster.
 Compile times are blazingly quick, things open instantly and I never worry about running out of RAM anymore... other that VRAM but thats another matter.

-Fedora 42 worked more or less out of the box, although it was slightly laggy at 4K till I had the nVidia drivers
+Fedora 42 worked more or less out of the box, although it was slightly laggy at 4K till I had the nVidia drivers installed.

 In fact the only thing I could think I would want different is a 6000 RTX PRO GPU with 96 GB of VRAM, but I don't even know where to order one of those and it costs more than the entire system I just built.
 Maybe in a few years I can pick up one second hand.